Haaamza/Coriander-vs-Parsley/README.md

 Train: 464 images (137 for coriander and 327 for parsley)
 Validation: 170 images (77 coriander and 93 parsley)

+####Important:
-*Important*: For now, data is not big and classes are unbalanced, this is a simple try with a shallow net, I am sure there is a large margin of improvement through the use of class balancing or juste sampling more from the coriander class
+For now, data is not big and classes are unbalanced, this is a simple try with a shallow net, I am sure there is a large margin of improvement through the use of class balancing or juste sampling more from the coriander class

-This is the directory structure: data/
+This is the directory structure:
+'''
+data/
     train/
         coriander/